Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Simulation Results

 I begin by examining the performance of the FMSC and averaging estimator in the OLS versus TSLS example.
 All calculations in this section are based on the formulas from Sections \ref{sec:OLSvsIVExample} and \ref{sec:momentavgexample} with 10,000 simulation replications.
 The data generating process is given by

 with $(\epsilon_i, v_i, z_{1i}, z_{2i}, z_{3i}) \sim \mbox{ iid } N(0, \mathcal{S})$

 for $i= 1, \hdots, N$ where $N$, $\rho$ and $\pi$ vary over a grid.
 The goal is to estimate the effect of $x$ on $y$, in this case 0.5, with minimum MSE either by choosing between OLS and TSLS estimators or by averaging them.
-To ensure that the finite-sample MSE of the TSLS estimator exists, this DGP includes three instruments leading to two overidentifying restrictions \citep{Phillips1980}.\footnote{Alternatively, one could use fewer instruments in the DGP and use work with trimmed MSE.} This design satisfies regularity conditions that are sufficient for Theorem \ref{thm:OLSvsIV} -- in particular it satisfies Assumption \ref{assump:OLSvsIV} -- and keeps the variance of $x$ fixed at one so that $\pi = Corr(x_i, z_{1i} + z_{2i} + z_{3i})$ and $\rho = Corr(x_i,\epsilon_i)$.
+To ensure that the finite-sample MSE of the TSLS estimator exists, this DGP includes three instruments leading to two overidentifying restrictions \citep{Phillips1980}.\footnote{Alternatively, one could use fewer instruments in the DGP and work with trimmed MSE, as described in Online Appendix \ref{append:trim}.} This design satisfies regularity conditions that are sufficient for Theorem \ref{thm:OLSvsIV} -- in particular it satisfies Assumption \ref{assump:OLSvsIV} from Online Appendix \ref{sec:sufficient_conditions} -- and keeps the variance of $x$ fixed at one so that $\pi = Cor(x_i, z_{1i} + z_{2i} + z_{3i})$ and $\rho = Cor(x_i,\epsilon_i)$.
 The first-stage R-squared is simply $1 - \sigma_v^2/\sigma_x^2 = \pi^2$ so that larger values of $|\pi|$ \emph{reduce} the variance of the TSLS estimator.
 Since $\rho$ controls the endogeneity of $x$, larger values of $|\rho|$ \emph{increase} the bias of the OLS estimator.